Dantevg/DvgApps/Leaf/README.md

 Executable Lua Archive File (.leaf) is a program to make an executable file from your project folder.
 It uses functions from [archive](https://github.com/Dantevg/DvgApps/tree/master/Archive) to pack and temporary unpack your folder into a single, runnable file.

 ### Installation
-To install leaf, type in the shell:
+To install leaf, you first need to install [DvgFiles](https://github.com/Dantevg/DvgApps/blob/master/DvgFiles.md).
+Then, type in the shell:

     > pastebin get 8nfm71ms leaf